-IRS Releases New Regulations Governing Repair Expenditures
+New IRS Regulations On Repair Expenditures Impact Hospitality Industry

-January 30, 2012
+February 28, 2012

-Last month, the Internal Revenue Service (IRS) released long-awaited regulations governing the tax treatment of expenditures incurred to repair tangible property (New Regulations).
-These New Regulations attempt to clarify and expand upon the current regulations that exist under Sections 263(a) and 162(a) of the Internal Revenue Code (Code), and also attempt to address issues associated with property subject to Code Section 168.
+The Internal Revenue Service (IRS) recently released long-awaited regulations governing the tax treatment of expenditures incurred to repair tangible property.
+These new regulations attempt to clarify and expand upon the current regulations that exist under Sections 263(a) and 162(a) of the Internal Revenue Code, and also attempt to address issues associated with tangible property subject to Code Section 168.